-Despite a massive search, she was never found.
+By noon, Phyllis had disappeared without a trace.
+Despite an extensive search, she was never found.
 The only clue found were several little footprints along a ditch near where Phyllis was last seen.
-A pair of Phyllis’ shoes fit the tracks perfectly, according to the newspaper below.
+According to the newspaper below, a pair of Phyllis’ shoes fit the tracks perfectly.
 Was Phyllis abducted here?

 All we can do is hope she is found so her surviving family members have peace and closure.